thinksource/orchard/README.md

 ### ps:

 The JavaScript do not capture all anchor clicks, but only the element click, if you want capture all Propogation click.
-You need use all.js replace the onload.js
+You need use all.js replace the onload.js.
+The change of method making the js work more efficiency